 Lincoln International is pleased to release the quarterly Lincoln Senior Debt Index (LSDI).
 The LSDI represents years of research and analysis of data and was developed by professionals from Lincoln's Valuations & Opinions Group in collaboration with Professor Pietro Veronesi, Chicago Board of Trade Professor of Finance at the University of Chicago, Booth School of Business.
-"Increasing spreads and interest rates had a chilling effect on the loan market.
-Quarterly returns of the LSDI were only 60 basis points, one of the lowest quarterly returns since the inception of the LSDI in 2014.
-Regardless, quarterly returns within the direct lending market were significantly higher than the broadly syndicated loan market which experienced a loss of 5.3% as measured by the Morningstar LSTA U.S. Leveraged Loan 100 Index," said Professor Veronesi.
+"Rising interest rates have taken their toll on all sectors of the debt markets, including the direct lending market.
+While the LSDI yields have increased to 11.1%, price declines have offset a significant portion of interest income gains resulting in a quarterly total return of 0.7%, one of the lowest returns since 2014.
+While rising interest rates initially benefit investors in floating-rate loans due to larger amounts of interest received, this adversely impacts borrowers who face higher interest costs (unless they hedged this risk)," said Professor Veronesi.